 Mr. Winthrop graduated magna cum laude from the University of Minnesota Law School, where he was an editor of the Minnesota Law Review and was awarded the Order of the Coif.

-- American subsidiary of Japanese semiconductor company in defense of trade secret claims resulting in dismissal of claims and fee recovery.
+- American subsidiary of Japanese semiconductor company in defense of patent infringement action.

 - PMI Mortgage Insurance Co., in Rehabilitation, and its court-appointed receiver in prosecution of trade secret misappropriation, breach of fiduciary duty and conversion claims against former employees and competitor.